chessgriffin/obsd-minecraft/README.md

     $ cd lwjgl-lwjgl2.9.1
 ```

-5. Grab the two patches found here in this git repo that will help us build
+Step 5.
+Grab the two patches found here in this git repo that will help us build
 lwjgl natively on OpenBSD and then apply them to build.xml and
 platform_build/bsd_ant/build.xml.